PGVSNH20/ludo-game-ludo-8/Documentation/Ludo8_Database.md

 Our app only needs to run on a local host so SQLite is a good choice in that aspect because it is easy to learn.

+At the moment a direct search path in DbContext is needed to run the project.

 Also a lot of third-party tools can be used with SQLite to make a developers life easier.

 The following table shows a summary of some pros and cons with SQLite.